 What is a Hip Replacement?

 A hip replacement is a surgical procedure that involves replacing your damaged cartilage with artificial materials.
 The goal is to restore the normal functioning of the hip.
-Afterwards, you can look forward to experiencing a dramatic reduction in pain.
+Afterward, you can look forward to experiencing a dramatic reduction in pain.
 Your overall balance and stability should improve as well.
 Like most other major surgeries, hip replacement surgery requires you to receive general anesthesia.
 You will also need to spend at least a couple of days in recovery at the hospital.
 The time that it takes to return to normal activity varies from one person to the next.

 Are There Any Potential Risks?